Loretta learned to sew on her grandma's treadle sewing machine. She began sewing her own clothes in 7th grade and still enjoys fabric work.

 You cannot backstitch on a serger in order to secure your seam.
 Instead, use a seam sealant at the end of your serged corner.
 Cut off the extra thread after it dries completely.
 This will wash and dry in the machine with no problems.

 My Grandma once made a pieced pillow top for me.
-I told her how much I liked it.
-She said, "I had fun making it for you."
+When I told her how much I liked it, she said, "I had fun making it for you."
 I still remember that moment.
 If you cannot get a good size out of your old quilt, you could make a block of it into a pillow as a keepsake.

 New Quilt, Old Memories